GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

 ```
 # docker exec -ti ldap /opt/opendj/bin/ldapsearch -h localhost -p 1636 -Z -X -D "cn=directory manager" -b "o=gluu" -s base -T "objectClass=*"
 ```

-- **Locked out of your gluu demo?
+- **Locked out of your Gluu demo?
 This is how Vault can be manually unlocked**

    1. Get Unseal key from `vault_key_token.txt`

-   1. log into vault container: `docker exec -it vault sh`
+   1. Log into vault container: `docker exec -it vault sh`

    1. Run this command : `vault operator unseal`

    1. Wait for about 10 mins for the containers to get back to work.

-## Documentation

-Please refer to the [Gluu Server Enterprise Edition Documentation](https://gluu.org/docs/de/4.0.0) for further reading on Docker image implementations.